ga-curriculum/github-collaboration/fork-method-forking/README.md

    ![Screenshot of the GitHub 'Create a new fork' page for the repository 'github-collaboration' under the 'GA-Student' account.
 The 'Owner' field is outlined in red and is set to 'ga-collaborator' and the 'Repository name' field is pre-filled with 'github-collaboration'.
 There is a green checkmark indicating that the repository name is available.
 The 'Copy the main branch only' checkbox is selected.
 At the bottom right, the 'Create fork' button is outlined in red.](./assets/create-fork.png)

 After completing the above steps, you'll be taken to the forked repo on your account.
-Note the **forked from** text outlined in red below, indicating that this repo was forked from another repo.
+Through the rest of this lecture, we'll refer to this repo as the ***programmer's remote repo***.
+Note the **forked from** text outlined in red below, indicating that this repo was forked from another repo (the ***GitHub manager's remote repo***).

+Note each programmer has their own remote repo - you'll only work in your own.

 ![Screenshot of the GitHub repository page for 'ga-collaborator/github-collaboration', showing that it is forked from 'GA-Student/github-collaboration'.](./assets/forked-repo.png)